-ADA website compliance is about much more than avoiding a lawsuit — it's about giving the disability community an inclusive web experience it rightfully deserves.
+ADA website compliance is about much more than mitigating litigation risk — it's about giving the disability communities an inclusive web experience they rightfully deserve.

 And, with 16% of the global population having a disability, ADA website compliance is a critical consideration for organizations of all kinds.

 Accessing the internet should be a basic right for all, and you can do your part to promote anti-discrimination.
 Having an ADA-compliant and accessible website is a great place to start.